COScholl/COScholl.github.io/collections/_grimoire/sort-insert-at-index-javascript.md

 I had initally thought about how to reduce the number of elements after sorting, and I could have approached the problem with less complexity, since I initially conceived of something fairly complicated.

 #### Why I had to learn this
-I am currently working through the Learn Regular Expressions section of the JavaScript Data Structures and Algorithms certification
+I am currently working through JavaScript Data Structures and Algorithms certification